StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week4.md

 - I updated the sql command and added the query_wrap_array.
-I saved and refreshed the frontend URL, then i got this error.
+I saved and refreshed the frontend URL, then i got this error saying "TypeError: expected bytes, NoneType found".

--
+- I went to check my **"db.py code and i realised i forgot to add the return statement, so i did that, saved and refreshed the frontend URL again."**

+- I got an error saying
+**"psycopg.errors.SyntaxError: syntax error at or near "{" LINE 3:   {template}
+          ^"**